 - CARICOM Regional Trade Information System: TradSys Online

 For US trade with the CARICOM Member States, check out the following links:

 For the European Union’s trade with the Caribbean Region, check out the following link:

 CARIBBEAN AGENCIES, ASSOCIATIONS & OTHER ORGANIZATIONS INVOLVED IN TRADE AND INVESTMENT

 - Association formed in July 1994 to promote consultation, cooperation and joint action among all countries of the

-- Comprises 25 Member States and 3 Associate Members.
-Eight other non-independent Caribbean countries are
+- Comprises 25 Member States and 5 Associate Members.

 CARICOM Single Market and Economy (CSME)